Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Now bring up the pop up context menu with a **right click on either of the prefabs** we want to include in the asset bundle (i.e. NOT the RedCube!)
 - Select **Build AssetBundles** (or on a Mac, **Build iOS AssetBundles**) from the pop up menu.
 - Wait a bit - a window should pop up at least briefly as the bundle is built, saying "Building asset bundle ..."
-- Open up the **AssetBundles folder**: you should see two new files with the name of your asset bundle.
+- Open up the **AssetBundles folder**:
+  - You should see two new files with the name of your asset bundle.
-- IF NOT: close the project, open it again.
+  - IF NOT: **save and close the entire project,**
+- Then open it again
   - Are the files there now?
   - If not, try building the asset bundle again, and it should show up this time.
 - Click on your [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, Blue Sphere and Capsule.